 In “The Holy Spirit and the Christian: Living the Transformed Life in Christ,” Vern Steiner will examine various passages to help us understand why it was to the “advantage” of the disciples for Jesus to “go away” so that he could send “the Helper” (John 16:7), and how that Helper continues to be of help to us even now.

-A light lunch will be catered at 12:00, followed by time of Q&A, reflection, and discussion about various points raised in the sessions until 1:00pm.
+A light lunch will be catered at 12:00 by Valentino’s, followed by a time of Q&A, reflection, and discussion about various points raised in the sessions until 1:00pm.

 Classroom Location & Directions